bbc/simorgh/docs/Creating-Components.md

 ));
 ```

-## Part 2: Create the container component and integrate it
+## Part 2: Create the container component
 Once your component front-end is merged, you'll need to integrate it into the renderer.
 Let's work from the lowest level to the highest level:

 ### Add a test